top of page

 Insight 1:

-Mission-centered festivals used the terminology "female-fronted" and "all-female" which implied an exclusive atmosphere and didn't emphasis women in varying musical roles
+Festivals that use the phrase "female-fronted" imply an exclusive atmosphere and don't emphasize women in varying musical roles.

 (Source: Competitive Analysis, Interviews)